SymTFT actions, Condensable algebras and Categorical anomaly resolutions: Introduction

 These generalized symmetries can be studied under the framework Symmetry TFT \cite{Freed:2012bs,Freed:2022qnc,Gaiotto:2020iye,Kaidi:2022cpf,Kaidi:2023maf,Apruzzi:2021nmk,Bhardwaj:2023ayw,Heckman:2022xgu,Baume:2023kkf,Heckman:2024oot,Heckman:2024zdo,Heckman:2025lmw,Cvetic:2024dzu}.
-The SymTFT is a $(d+1)$-dimensional topological field theory we can associate with our $d$-dimensional quantum field theory, defined on the $d$-dimensional spacetime cross a compact interval.
+The SymTFT is a $(d+1)$-dimensional topological field theory we can define to probe the global symmetries of $d$-dimensional quantum field theory.
+The sandwich construction puts the $(d+1)$-dimensional theory on the $d$-dimensional spacetime cross a compact interval, with topological boundary conditions on one end (the symmetry boundary), and non-topological degrees of freedom encoding the remaining dynamics of the QFT at the other boundary (the physical boundary).
 The topological operators that appear in the bulk of SymTFT can capture the generalized charges\cite{Bhardwaj:2023wzd} of the QFT.
 Roughly speaking, there are two types of topological operators in the bulk of SymTFT.
 First there are the operators that remain parallel to the symmetry boundary and encode the symmetry generators of the absolute theory.
 Conversely, the set of operators that extend from one boundary to the other correspond to operators charged under the symmetry.
 As a concrete example, the SymTFT for a $2d$ theory with a $\Z^{(0)}_2$ symmetry is captured by the $3d~\Z_2$ Dijkgraaf-Witten (DW) theory\cite{dijkgraaf1990topological}.
 The topological operators of the DW theory encodes the information of the symmetry generator and the operators charged under the symmetry.
 The presence of the 't Hooft anomaly in $2d$ theory can be incorporated by adding twist terms or additional couplings in the DW action.